TonyZhaoyu/blog_source/Blog/source/work_misc/index.md

   1. Offload the appkey generation to users.
 In group creation API, add two parameters: one is the string of appkey, the other is the new/old indicator.
   2. Redefine the data structure of group table, monitor keys?

+---

+#### Action item: 14/02/2019

+* Makefile for multiple platforms could be a pain.

+1. On MacOS, would expect a executable version without dynamic linking.
+On Linux, would expect a sample console with dynamic linking.

+    My simple solution is to create a new makefile namely test.mk to generate the executable statically.

+2. Need to think of a way to remove the shock after inserting a new item in the `ResponseId` enum structure, such that to find the item in an position agnostic way.

+    Solved by creating a MACRO which equals to CMD_MAX + 1.

+>Q: why a non-secured NCP firmware could not be factory reset on startup?
+ A: check if the firmware is correct.

+* From app-key to core data structure.

+1. Data structure review.

+  <span style="color:blue">Principle 1: no keys (except device keys) should be explicitly stored in the library.</span>

+>Idea: move timestamp to the API implementation file, and returns the timestamp(handler) when an API is called.
+ Comment: may not be difficult for combinational commands decides how many sub-commands were created at datahub layer rather the API layer.

+2. AppKey sending procedure analysis.

+  - What is the procedure of writing AppKey to the stack and what data will be returned from the stack (like an key index or something)?
+    As a reference, checkout the process of Xiaomi's library when dealing with AppKey.

+    It is up to user to decide if the key is new key or not.
+There are two situations:
+    - Firstly, if the key is an old key in the group table.
+Use the generated key index stored in the group table.
+    - Secondly, if the key is a new key, there are two sub-situations when generating a key.
+Sub-situation 1: If the key passed in is valid, generate a new key based on the given key string, and then update key index in related group.
+Sub-situation 2: If the key passed in is not valid, generate a new key and then update key index.
+The user is responsible for the consequences of using an invalid key (like failed to conduct gateway migration from A to B).
+Search for `mesh_prov_create_appkey` in the document for more BGAPI info.

+    The group creation API won't tell the user what is the key index.
+The user could query the library what is the metadata of a specified group so to get the appKey index.

+  - From now on, group creation requires a type 1 FSM to track and trace the addAppKey command to the stack.

+  - The appkey is bound to an network.
+It might have a limited number due to limitations of NVM3.

+3. AppKey binding to models of a joining node.

+  - Add a new state to the join_group procedure.
+Which is to bind AppKey to lightness group.

+  - <span style="color:blue">An improvement could be made is to create state for better code reading.
+The current solution depends on round 1/2.</span>